Subscribe to my Newsletter

 In general, you should take a boat tour in Gdansk – it’s really cheap, and a nice opportunity to get to know the history of the city from the water!

-➜ City tour on a historic wooden boat*.
+City tour on a historic wooden boat*

-➜ With a small motorboat across the Motlawa River*.
+On a small motorboat across the Mottlau*

 A boat trip to Westerplatte also takes you past the huge cranes of the Danziger Werft: This is where the Solidarnosc movement around Lech Welesa, later Nobel Peace Prize winner and Polish president, was born in the 1980s.
 The Gdansk shipyard, today rather insignificant, built huge freighters and passenger ships here at that time.
 One of the first ships build here is now moored as a museum ship on the Motlawa River, opposite the crane gate.